Tarco Aviation

 Tarco Aviation (formerly Tarco Air) is a private airline established in 2009 in Sudan.
 Initially based in Khartoum, it has since moved its operations to Port Sudan due to the ongoing 2023 Sudanese civil war.

-The airline is banned from European Union airspace as it does not fulfill international safety standards similar to all other Sudanese airlines.
+The airline is banned from European Union airspace as it does not fulfill international safety standards.

 History

 In December 2018 the company changed its name from Tarco Air to Tarco Aviation.

 Destinations

 As of 15 November 2025, Tarco Aviation served the following destinations: